bitstorm/Wicket-tutorial-examples/README.md

 ## See the examples on line

-The examples can be explored on line at https://wicket-guide.herokuapp.com/.
+The examples can be explored on line at [http://wicket-tutorial-examples.it:8080/](http://wicket-tutorial-examples.it:8080/) (courtesy of [Host.it](https://host.it/)).

 NOTE: examples are hosted on a free account, so you might need to wait few seconds before server responds.